Our Global Team

-Elizabeth Rowley was born in the USA and has lived with type 1 diabetes for 26 years.
-She completed her Master’s degree in International Development at the London School of Economics and Political Science and has a background working with non-profits, diabetes and health organisations.
-Elizabeth believes that where you were born should not determine whether you live or die with diabetes.
-She is confident that by working together we can find sustainable solutions to the complex problems faced by people with diabetes around the world.
-(Elizabeth[at]t1international.com)
+Elizabeth Pfiester (she/her) was born in the USA and has lived with type 1 diabetes for over 30 years.
+She completed her Master’s degree in International Development at the London School of Economics and Political Science and has a background with non-profits, diabetes and health organisations.
+Elizabeth believes that where you were born should not determine whether you live or die with diabetes and that patients should be treated like the experts that they are.
+Working together we can find sustainable solutions to the complex problems faced by people with diabetes globally.

 More about Elizabeth

 Lindsey Bressan (she/her) is a young fundraising professional with a passion to make a difference in the world.
 She received her Master’s degree in nonprofit management and has since been working in the fundraising and communications space for a small nonprofit in the US.
 Now based in the UK, she is excited to learn more about the charity sector and support the #insulin4all movement through her work at T1International.

 Allison Hardt (she/her) has worked in non-profits for the past decade, with a focus on relationship-building, programme development and organisational advancement.
 An artist and the daughter of a retired nurse, she believes that kindness and empathy should be at the heart of healthcare.
 Her partner, who has been living with type 1 diabetes since childhood, inspires her advocacy work every day.